 Tuesday I headed off to Cheltenham to run the first drop in session on our sector strategy.
 These sessions are about supporting staff at Jisc to see how their work supports the delivery of the strategy.

-I was reminded on a mailing lost of the “Short and Sweet” sessions I use to run at Gloucestershire College.
+I was reminded on a mailing list of the “Short and Sweet” sessions I use to run at Gloucestershire College.

 Someone was asking about TEL staff development and getting staff involved, and engaged.
 Often they would not attend staff development sessions.